microsoft/pxt/common-docs/multiplayer.md

 ## Multiplayer game safety #safety

+For safe usage and interaction in the MakeCode online multiplayer environment, here are some important points to consider:

-The "online multiplayer" mode is a user-controlled, self-contained sharing system that allows creators to play their games with friends in a safe environment that does not allow exchange of personal information.
+* The "online multiplayer" mode is a user-controlled, self-contained sharing system that allows game creators to play their games with friends in a safe environment which does NOT include the exchange of any personal information.

-Users are expected to share their game join code with classmates directly, as it is neither stored nor discoverable through the game galleries.
+* Within a classroom setting, it is intended that students share their game join code with classmates directly, as this code isn't stored or available in the game galleries.

-Once inside an online multiplayer session, MakeCode does not provide tools for messaging any players whether joined to a host's game or not.
+* Once inside an online multiplayer session, MakeCode does not provide tools for messaging any players whether joined to a host's game or not.
 Also, we do not provide any way to share personal contact information that might lead to opening chat session communication outside of the tool, including names, usernames, and/or profile images.

-Communication inside of our online multiplayer tool is limited to an allowed set of emojis.
+* The only form of communication inside of our online multiplayer tool is limited to sending just an allowed set of emojis.

 User privacy and safety is of the utmost importance.
-As such, we empower all users to flag inappropriate games and/or teammates for immediate removal    at any time during game play.
+To provide awareness of inappropriate content or actions, all users are able to flag inappropriate games and/or teammates for immediate removal at any time during game play.

 For further information regarding the security and privacy of MakeCode Arcade, please see our [Privacy Policy](https://privacy.microsoft.com/en-us/privacystatement).